-The TRIP's business processes are performed with the goal of providing data products to requestors and maintaining and safeguarding data within the repository.
+The TRIP's business processes are performed with the goal of providing data products to requestors.
 The business processes are categorized as either Data Governance (blue boxes) or a Data Movement (teal boxes) activity.
-This document describes data governance processes (see Figure 1).
+This document describes the data governance processes (see Figure 1).
+Data movement processes are outlined in the Data Security Manual (forthcoming).